A guide to the best scenic drives near London

 - From Sevenoaks, use the A21 towards the town of Tonbridge, then use the A26 to Royal Tunbridge Wells.

 - Next, take the A267 down to the A22

 - Follow the A22 to the A27 and head towards Pevensy and on to the A259

-- Follow this road through Bexhil and into Hastings, driving along the coast.
+- Follow this road through Bexhill and into the historic town of Hastings, driving along the coast enjoying the stunning views.

-- Drive along the A268, passing through Sandhurst and into Hawkhurst.
+- Drive along the A268, passing through Sandhurst and into the village of Hawkhurst.

-- Head north up the A229 all the way through Staplehurst and into Maidstone.
+- Head north up the A229 all the way through Staplehurst and into Maidstone town.

 - Come off the A229 and onto the A20 (London Road)until it becomes the A25

-This circular route will take 115 miles, approx. 3.5 hours, and goes through countryside, along the coast, passes several small towns and villages and uses a mixture of dual carriage ways, B-roads and country lanes.
+This circular route near London will take 115 miles, approx. 3.5 hours, and goes through countryside, along the beautiful coastline, passes several small towns and picturesque villages and uses a mixture of dual carriage ways, B-roads and country lanes.